sframe-wg/sframe/draft-ietf-sframe-enc.md

 |                                                             |
 +--- Encrypted Portion               Authenticated Portion ---+
 ~~~
+{: #sframe-ciphertext-struct title="Structure of an SFrame Ciphertext" }

 When SFrame is applied per packet, the payload of each packet will be an SFrame
 ciphertext.
 When SFrame is applied per frame, the SFrame ciphertext